rootzjs/rootzjs-core/README.md

 Actions are functions which returns Objects.
 The returned object signifies a newer state which will be merged to the existing state of the application.

-Node provides methods to create Actions **createAction** and **createActionCallback**
+Node provides methods to create Actions **useAction**, **useActionCallback**, **useActionWith**

-#### createAction
+#### useAction
 This takes ACTION_ID and an Object or function as a parameter.

 ##### A Pure Action
 In case the parameter is passed as an Object, Rootz creates a function with the name ACTION_ID.
-This function can then be accessed within the Component by property **actions** of NodeProps.
-This is normally done when a user does not have any parameters to be passed to the action.
+This function can then be accessed within the Component with property **actions** of NodeProps.
 A Pure Action.

 ##### A Callback Action
 If a function is passed as a parameter, the same can then be accessed within the Component by property **actions** of NodeProps with the name defined in ACTION_ID.
+The callback provides the state of the Node as the first argument, followed by the array of props passed.

 ```js
 import { createNode } from '@rootzjs/core';